JASYTIONLINE/r32-project-pass-pmp/content/10-project-management-plan/01-project-integration-management/index.md

 ---
-title: index
+title: "Integration Management – Project PASS PMP"
+description: "Index of all integration management procedures and templates governing initiation, planning, and control."
+filename: index.md
+tags: [governance, integration-management, index, "filename:index.md"]
+draft: false
+date: "2025-10-16"
+role: "index"
+function: "governance"
+shortcode: "[idx]"
 ---

-# 📘 Project Integration Management – Document Index
+# Project Integration Management – Document Index

 Below is an overview of each key document in this folder, including its purpose and a link to the file.